rbaron/b-parasite/resources.md

 # Articles
 * Great article about using Rust and Apache Mynewt, but also covers J-Link, ST-Link, openocd, unlocking the nrf52.
 [Link on medium](https://medium.com/@ly.lee/coding-nrf52-with-rust-and-apache-mynewt-on-visual-studio-code-9521bcba6004)
+*
+# nrf command line utilities
+* [nrfjprog](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Command-Line-Tools) Used for programming hex files using the J-Link programmer.
+* [nrfutil](https://github.com/NordicSemiconductor/pc-nrfutil) Used for [DFU](https://en.wikipedia.org/wiki/USB#Device_Firmware_Upgrade) - device firmware update - via the USB port.
+No J-Link.
+This is what Adafruit uses for uploading code via USB.
+This is "higher level" and requires a pre-existing bootloader in the nrf52 chip that understands DFU.
+The [Adafruit_nRF52_Bootloader](https://github.com/adafruit/Adafruit_nRF52_Bootloader) is such a bootloader, which we can burn using nrfjprog + J-Link once.
+Adafruit has its own version, [`adafruit-nrfutil`](https://github.com/adafruit/Adafruit_nRF52_nrfutil).

 # SWD vs. Bootloader vs. DFU
 * How `nrfutil` is used in the platformio nordicnrf52 package: [link](https://github.com/platformio/platform-nordicnrf52/blob/develop/builder/main.py#L319)